typedb/typedb/docs/pages/docs/07-visualisation-dashboard/visualiser.md

 You can use this console to view the answers of queries you run, instead of running a Graql shell in your terminal.
 You can run `match` and `compute` queries, but because the visualiser is read-only, you cannot make insertions.

-## Tasks

-The tasks page is used to monitor the asynchronous tasks run by Grakn engine, and stop them if necessary.
-Tasks shown are those that perform loading or post processing, which is triggered after loading.
-It is possible to list, filter, sort and stop tasks.

-## Config

-This pane displays a view on the Grakn configuration file, showing configurable properties and their values.

 ## Documentation

 This opens a separate tab in your browser and points it to the Grakn documentation portal.
 It may be how you ended up on this page!